CAREER & HIRING ADVICE

 ✅ Flexible, modular platform — pay only for the features you need

-✅ Strong AI capabilities for skill gap analysis and personalized learning
+✅ Strong AI capabilities for skill gap analysis and machine learning servers

 ✅ Community-driven innovation with frequent product updates